CSEA-IITB/WriteUps/Google CTF/Android/README.md

 INFO  - done
 ```

-Whoa - JADX gave no errors!!!!!!!!
-We might as well just read the Java code then :)
+JADX gave no errors!!!!
+Let's just read the Java code then :)

 ```java
         long[] f1o = new long[12];